Guide written by:

 Steel fire pits

-Whether you go for stainless steel, enamelled steel or lacquered steel, steel fire pits are all very rust- and heat-resistant.
+Whether you go for stainless steel, enamelled steel or powder-coated steel, steel fire pits are all very rust- and heat-resistant.
 This metal is easy to work with meaning it can be used to create fire pits in very unique shapes.

 Terracotta fire pits